 - Refinement – continually modifying procedures to limit the discomfort and distress to animals

-- The Johnson & Johnson Family of Consumer Companies does not test cosmetic or personal care products on animals anywhere in the world except in the rare situation where it is required by law or governments.
+- The Johnson & Johnson Family of Consumer Companies does not test cosmetic or personal care products or ingredients on animals anywhere in the world, except in the rare situation where required by law or where alternative options don’t yet exist.
+By partnering with top research organizations around the world to develop and promote alternative testing technology, we are committed to both ensuring the safety of our consumers, and to making the strides necessary to eliminate the need to test any cosmetic or personal care products or ingredients on animals.

 Institutional Animal Care and Use Committee (IACUC)/Ethical Review